 To increase the applicability of PainCart, CHDR is currently investigating new ways to systematically interfere with central and/or peripheral mechanisms of pain.
-These research projects ‒ which are primarily self-financed by CHDR ‒ will likely make it possible to study a much wider range of drug effects.
-An example of such a project is interference with the affective component of pain with the use of virtual reality (VR).
+These research projects – which are primarily self-financed – should enable the study of a much wider range of drug effects.
+One such project involves using virtual reality (VR) to interfere with the affective component of pain.
 We plan to use VR to induce a stronger pain response to electrical or pressure-based stimuli, in order to evaluate the way in which this can be affected by various analgesics via their effects on the affective component of pain.

 Practical answers to important research questions